JorritScholten/SpotifyBackup/README.md

         - [x] Create repository for SpotifyImage
         - [x] Create repository for SpotifyTrack
         - [x] Create repository for SpotifyUser
             - [ ] handle updating SpotifyUser info when detailed info changes
             - [ ] handle updating SpotifyUser info from simplified/public to detailed
         - [x] Create repository for SpotifyPlaylist
             - [x] Create repository for SpotifyPlaylistItem
         - [x] Create repository for Users Liked/Saved Songs
             - [ ] handle tracks being removed
             - [ ] create method to get list of track ids for a specific user
             - [x] create method to get most recently added track, this is so that repeated runs won't need to get a user's entire library
+    - [ ] Convert all HQL queries to JPA CriteriaQuery's
+        - [ ] SpotifyObjectRepository
+        - [ ] SpotifyGenre
+        - [ ] SpotifyArtist
+        - [ ] SpotifyAlbum
+        - [ ] SpotifyImage
+        - [ ] SpotifyTrack
+        - [ ] SpotifyUser
+        - [ ] SpotifyPlaylist
+        - [ ] SpotifyPlaylistItem
+        - [ ] SpotifySavedTrack

 [//]: # (## Documentation)